kotontrion/dotfiles/README.md

 ### Dependencies
 this list is probably incomplete, I won't list themes here.
 - Hyprland
-- ags (install all of its optional dependencies too)
+- ags (you need the git version, install all of its optional dependencies too)
 - sassc

 ### Usage